 The Seton Hall University master's degree in social work* is a unique opportunity, and ranked as a Best School for Social Work by U.S. News & World Report.
 For students without a bachelor's degree in social work, the program is two years long, with the first year consisting of on-campus coursework.
 Students with a degree in social work go straight into the second year of the program — the Advanced Standing year — which consists of online courses and on-site fieldwork in the community.
 We also offer our students a number of opportunities to see their classroom lessons in action, such as participating in Social Work Day at the United Nations.
 And we offer the only graduate forensic social work program in the state of New Jersey, as well as a concentration in behavioral health.

 Our students finish this program ready to make a difference.
-They are prepared to work with individuals, families or groups in a variety of advanced-practice settings — including behavioral health, substance abuse and healthcare.
+They are prepared to work with individuals, families or groups in a variety of advanced-practice settings — including behavioral health, substance abuse, healthcare and forensic practice.
 With fieldwork and theoretical components, this program is open to both full- and part-time students.